EnriqueKi/AiAiAi2023/README.md

 Today we will explore the different ways in which design and Ai overlap with a focus on using Ai as a design material.
 We will then learn about speculative design fiction and will introduce the final design task of this module.

+Brief deliverables:

+1.- What if?
+And weak signals that led you to it
+2. Interface - better if interactive - figma might be best
+3. Speculative/Design Fiction(s)

 _Super Sources:_
 * Ultimate Ai Reading List - https://docs.google.com/document/d/1bEQM1W-1fzSVWNbS4ne5PopB2b7j8zD4Jc3nm4rbK-U/edit#
 * Papers with code - https://paperswithcode.com/